billyjojojobulido/hotaru/CONTRIBUTING.md

 If you detected some bugs in the code or unexpected results while using the app, you can nominate it in Issue by adding the **bug** tag at it.
 You are of course welcomed to try to fix it yourself, and you can contribute by merging it to the `main` branch via creating a pull request.

+### New features

+If you have an idea in mind that might be an interesting feature for Hotaru, you can also nominate it in Issue by adding the **enhancement** tag.
+The maintainers will review it, and it might be developed and launched in future versions.

 ## As A CCL Learner

 How to contribute to the Audio sources